radioactive-labs/plutonium-core/lib/plutonium/interaction/README.md

 1. Keep interactions focused on a single responsibility
 2. Use meaningful names for interactions that describe the action being performed
-3. Leverage the `and_then` and `map` methods for clean and expressive operation chaining
+3. Leverage the `and_then` method for clean and expressive operation chaining
 4. Prefer small, composable interactions over large, monolithic ones
 5. Use `with_response` to explicitly set the desired response type
 6. Keep the interaction's core logic separate from response handling